Velociraptor45/WebCompiler/README.md

 - Command line interface
 - Integrates with [Web Analyzer](https://visualstudiogallery.msdn.microsoft.com/6edc26d4-47d8-4987-82ee-7c820d79be1d)

+### Unix

+To be able to run on Unix, you have to have 7z (full) and nodejs installed.
+For Windows, both come with the package.

 ### Getting started

 Right-click any `.less`, `.scss`, `.styl`, `.jsx`, `.es6` or `.coffee` file in Solution Explorer to